Last updated on September 21st, 2021

 One woman’s experience of Haida Gwaii

 Carole Neron visited Haida Gwaii as part of a two-month exploration of Western Canada in 2001.
 While the trip was many years ago, the emotions have stayed with her for years.
-She spent five days in Alert Bay, connecting to Haida culture through storytelling from the elders, hiking in pristine natural forests and learning about Haida crafts such as baskets and blankets.
+She connected to Haida culture through storytelling from the elders, hiking in pristine natural forests and learning about Haida crafts such as baskets and blankets.
 One memory stands out: Carol recalls a magical early morning kayak, where otters playfully popped up around her kayak, and she spotted brightly coloured starfish in the clear, quiet waters.

 “Once you take the time to learn more and speak with indigenous people, you can’t help as a white person to feel your privilege,” she says.
 “As women, it’s important that we support indigenous people and cultures as much as we can.
 It needs to be intentional – from doing something like a trip and seeking out those places, to reading, to examining who your friends are and asking how you can create that in your life?”